xaverric/sls-tools/readme.md

 logs are automatically stored to the ```%HOME%/.sls-tools/logs``` folder

 ## Changelog

+### 1.5.1
+* Secure store generated using [oidc-plus4u-vault](https://www.npmjs.com/package/oidc-plus4u-vault) supported.
+Access codes to any user identities does not have to be defined right in the configuration but can be loaded from the protected secure store.
+* It is only supported the load of secure store from default location which is **$HOME/.oidc-plus4u-vault/vault.data**

 ### 1.5.0-RC3 - 1.5.0-RC5
 * Added support for tool execution without configuration using ```--noconfig``` parameter.
 This option is mainly supported for the [dependency-manager](app/command/dependency-manager/readme.md) task - mandatory parameters must be however provided via CLI (i.e. path to the package.json/package-lock.json)